Welcome to The Crown Inn Dial Post

 The pub itself overlooks the traditional village green of the hamlet of Dial Post.
 It is well-positioned for local nature walks and is close to Knepp Castle Estate; famous for its re-wilding project and beautifully unique campsite (glampsite).

 The Crown Inn Dial Post has a delightful beer garden, an actual garden with grass, not concrete, and is planted beautifully with roses and additional street-side seating at the front overlooking the village green.
 The pub also has a garden room and dining area as well as a comfortable seating area at the bar.
-In addition to this, there are two bedrooms available for bed and breakfast which are located in the converted stable block.
+In addition to this, there are four bedrooms available for bed and breakfast which are located above the pub.

 Local produce, local people.

-The menu is a mix of pub classics and seasonal specials covering everything from Ploughmans to pizzas.
+The menu is a mix of pub classics and seasonal specials.
 Local quality producers populate the menu such as sausages from Calcot Farm and locally landed fish.
 The menu always features several dishes that are suitable for vegetarians and vegans and there are gluten-free options and alternatives.

 Sunday Lunch at The Crown Inn